 The U.S. Foreign Corrupt Practices Act ("FCPA") and similar worldwide anti-corruption laws generally prohibit companies and their intermediaries from making improper payments to public officials for the purpose of obtaining or retaining business.
 Our internal policies mandate compliance with these anti-corruption laws.
 We operate many facilities throughout the United States and other parts of the world.
 Our decentralized system has thousands of persons employed by many affiliated companies, and we rely on our management structure, regulatory and legal resources and effective operation of our compliance program to direct, manage and monitor the activities of these employees and their agents.
 Despite our training, oversight and compliance programs, we cannot assure you that our internal control policies and procedures always will protect us from deliberate, reckless or inadvertent acts of our employees or agents that contravene the Company's compliance policies or violate applicable laws.
 Our continued expansion, including in developing countries, could increase the risk of such violations in the future.
 Violations of these laws, or allegations of such violations, could disrupt our business and result in a material adverse impact on our business, financial condition and results of operations.
-Beginning in 2012, the Company received certain communications alleging conduct in countries outside the U.S. that might violate the FCPA or other anti-bribery laws.
-Since that time, the Company's Supervisory Board, through its Audit and Corporate Governance Committee, has conducted investigations with the assistance of independent counsel.
-In a continuing dialogue, the Company voluntarily advised the U.S. Securities and Exchange Commission ("SEC") and the U.S. Department of Justice ("DOJ") about these investigations, while the SEC and DOJ (collectively the "government" or "government agencies") have conducted their own investigations, in which the Company has cooperated.
-In the course of this dialogue, the Company has identified and reported to the government, and has taken remedial actions including employee disciplinary actions with respect to, conduct that might result in the government agencies' seeking monetary penalties or other sanctions against the Company under the FCPA or other anti-bribery laws and impact adversely the Company's ability to conduct business in certain jurisdictions.
-The Company has recorded in prior periods a non-material accrual for certain adverse impacts that were identified.
-The Company has substantially concluded its investigations and undertaken discussions toward a possible settlement with the government agencies that would avoid litigation over government demands related to certain identified conduct.
-These discussions are continuing and have not yet achieved an agreement-in-principle; failure to reach agreement and consequent litigation with either or both government agencies remains possible.
-The discussions have revolved around possible bribery and corruption questions principally related to certain conduct in the Company's products business in a number of countries.
-The Company has recorded a charge of €200 M in the accompanying financial statements.
-The charge is based on ongoing settlement negotiations that would avoid litigation between the Company and the government agencies and represents an estimate from a range of potential outcomes estimated from current discussions.
-The charge encompasses government agencies claims for profit disgorgement, as well as accruals for fines or penalties, certain legal expenses and other related costs or asset impairments.
+Beginning in 2012, the Company received certain communications alleging conduct in countries outside the United States that might violate the Foreign Corrupt Practices Act or other anti-bribery laws.
+The Company's Supervisory Board, through its Audit and Corporate Governance Committee, conducted investigations with the assistance of independent counsel.
+In a continuing dialogue, the Company voluntarily advised the Securities and Exchange Commission and the United States Department of Justice (collectively and interchangeably the "government") about these investigations.
+The government also conducted its own investigations, in which the Company cooperated.
+In the course of this dialogue, the Company identified and reported to the government, and took remedial actions including employee disciplinary actions with respect to, conduct that resulted in the government seeking monetary penalties and other remedies against the Company and disgorgement of related profits revolving principally around conduct in the Company's products business in a limited number of countries outside the United States.
+The Company recorded charges of €200 M in 2017 and €77 M in 2018 encompassing estimates for the government's claims for profit disgorgement, penalties, certain legal expenses, and other related costs or asset impairments believed likely to be necessary for full and final resolution, by litigation or settlement, of the claims and issues arising from the investigation.
+The increase recorded in 2018 took into consideration preliminary understandings with the government on the financial terms of a potential settlement.
+Following this increase, which takes into account incurred and anticipated legal expenses, impairments and other costs, the provision totals €224 M as of December 31, 2018.
+The Company has reached an agreement in principle with the government agencies encompassing the terms understood to be necessary for settlement.
+The Company believes that the previously-recorded charge appropriately accounts for the consequences of the resolution as related to its financial statements.
+The agreement in principle remains subject to memorialization in fully integrated documents and final approval by authorized officials of the government and the Company.
 The Company continues to implement enhancements to its anti-corruption compliance program, including internal controls related to compliance with international anti-bribery laws.
-The Company continues to be fully committed to FCPA and other anti-bribery law compliance.
+The Company continues to be fully committed to compliance with the Foreign Corrupt Practices Act and other applicable anti-bribery laws.
 See "Item 15B.
 Management's annual report on internal control over financial reporting" and note 22 of the notes to our consolidated financial statements included in this report.